 “It’s just weird,” she said.
 “This is the last break I’ll be back here, really.”

 “That’s nuts.”
 I sipped some of my maple latte, an order I haven’t changed since the 12th grade.
 I wasn’t worried, about her or about me, and all this growing up.
 In fact, I felt a warmth crawl up my chest, the kind that comes when you see beyond the harbor and into the bay, and you remember the vastness of it all.
 The possibility.

 On finishing our coffee, we strolled down the streets, the sun achingly bright in our eyes.
 Christa mentioned how all the stores were awfully niche.
 A printery, a furniture shop, a juice bar.
 The Coin Galleries.
 Most places were decorated with wreaths and red ribbons, but it was eerily quiet there for a Saturday morning, and we hadn’t even crossed a street when deciding to turn back.
 As we walked to the parking lot, I couldn’t help but smile at the houses, all in a row, all with front porches, but with their own color and their own quirky decorations.
-A true Long Island town, the street eventually met the water.
+The street eventually met the water.
 Not quite a port, but not quite a beach either.
 The silence of the place was met by the wind from off the water, and bits of our voices got lost in it, like sugar in coffee.

 “Want to go to the Planting Fields?”
 Christa asked, turning up the heat in her car.
 “They’ll have the poinsettias out for Christmas.”